How To Spot A Crypto Pump And Dump

 SafeMoon was offered as a cryptocurrency that would give high returns to traders and investors.
 It gained social media popularity and increased in price, pulling in thousands of investors.

-Unfortunately, it was all hype by pump and dump merchants.
 Once the price reached as high as they wanted, they sold off and left the coin to crash, causing significant losses for traders.

 VikingsChain (VKG)

 VikingsChain (VKG) is popularly known as a pump-and-dump token.
-There have been many instances in the past where particular crypto has risen rapidly and then crashed heavily.
+There have been many instances in the past where this particular crypto has risen rapidly and then crashed heavily.

-Here are four signs to help you recognise a crypto pump and dump
+Here are four signs to help you recognise a crypto pump and dump:

 1. Sudden Increase in Price and Trading Volume